Our Lord and Our Savior Jesus Christ warned us that:

 by: James Dale Davidson and Lord William Rees Mogg

 At the time, I thought their ominous anticipation of a "depression" was overly pessimistic, but as time has gone on I've come to realize that there is some truth in what those two authors were anticipating, as evidenced by all of the contractions our nations economy has experienced in the past decade.
-If you'd like to learn more about that book, or to purchase it in either hard copy, or in digitaldownload format, feel free to click on the following icon:

-The "Rich Dad, Poor Dad" series of books and other products has attained a level of popularity in the United States of America that has reach cult-like proportions.
+The "Rich Dad, Poor Dad" series of books and other products has attained a level of popularity in the United States of America that has reached cult-like proportions.
 The only book in that series of books I can recommend in good conscience, is:

 "Rich Dads Cash Flow Quadrant"